samumantha/Aalto_OpenScience/Slides.md

 ---
 title: How to do open science in practice?
-subtitle: – CSC and Aalto tools and services to support open science
+subtitle: – CSC tools and services to support open science
 author: Samantha Wittke
 date: 06.05.22
 lang: en